Spencer Torkelson Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.07).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.99).

-- Athletics pitchers combine to give up the second-most home runs in baseball (125 total, 1.5 per game).
+- Athletics pitchers combine to allow the second-most home runs in baseball (125 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.